RedTurtle/collective.signupsheet/README.rst

 Calendar friendly
 ~~~~~~~~~~~~~~~~~

-Signup sheet are shown in the Plone calendar portlet.
+Signup sheets are shown in the Plone calendar portlet like normals events.

 Credits
 =======